More than 100 Japan flights cancelled due to heavy snow

 TOKYO: More than 100 domestic flights in Japan were grounded on Sunday (Dec 26) due to heavy snow in the northern and western parts of the country, Japan's two biggest airlines said.

-ANA Holdings had halted 77 flights as of 1pm, affecting about 5,100 passengers, said Yutaka Kitahara, the company's operations director.
+ANA Holdings had halted 79 flights as of 4pm local time (3pm Singapore time), affecting about 5,100 passengers, said Hiroaki Hayakawa, an operations director for the airline.

-"As the weather situation in northeastern Japan remains unstable, there could be more cancellations to come," Kitahara said.

-Japan Airlines had cancelled 35 flights as of 10am, affecting 1,810 passengers, a representative with the airline's operations division said.
+Japan Airlines Co had cancelled 49 flights as of 4pm local time, affecting 2,460 passengers, a representative with the airline's operations division said.

 Worldwide, thousands of flights have been cancelled over the Christmas weekend because of the rapid spread of the new Omicron coronavirus variant.